 Once during school, a group of friends were complaining about homework and one had said that, “Sometimes I think teachers forget we have a life of our own and it isn’t all about studying.”
 After school programs are popular among students, and so for students, time afterschool is limited.
 According to a survey sent out to oakland tech students, out of 92 students 58% have after school programs.
 Out of the 54 students who have extracurriculars 75% of them sleep late because of the time these activities take up.
 Meaning that they would have to sacrifice sleep, which leads poor participation in class.

 Students should not have to sacrifice their passion to finish homework for a superficial grade plastered upon a paper.

 During class, rarely is there time dedicated to asking questions.
 When class ends, students forget what they want to ask, or will not have the chance to ask, leaving them stuck on a problem.
 There is always the internet though not everyone has that luxury.

 Students may not have the luxury of going on the internet or have the time to ask questions.
 Whether it be appointments, extracurriculars, or home responsibilities, students should all have time devoted to receive help and do homework.

 Classes would shorten by five minutes to create a thirty-minute advisory period, typically before or after lunch.
 Problems and specific needs can be noted and answered with the help of an advisory period.
 Finishing the homework or even lessening the amount is achievable, preventing any stress.
 The advisory allows students and teachers to understand each other better.

 Mr. Rey’s 5th period Cal Studies Class

-Maggie Hong needs your help with “Josue Diaz Jr. : Help ADD-VISORY to Oakland Tech”.
-Join Maggie and 110 supporters today.
+Freshmen of Oakland Tech needs your help with “Josue Diaz Jr. : Help ADD-VISORY to Oakland Tech”.
+Join Freshmen and 120 supporters today.